Meitetsu KiHa 8000 series: History

 The KiHa 8000 series cars were built in two batches of six cars; six were built and delivered in 1965 and another six in 1969 for a total of twelve cars.
 The cars were based on the KiHa 58 series that had been in service with the Japanese National Railways (JNR) since 1961, and as such, share components such as engines and bogeys.

 The trains were originally used on Takayama limited express services, to which it was quite difficult to reserve a seat for especially during peak periods due to various luxuries inside the KiHa 8000 series cars, such as air-conditioning.
-The Takayama service was renamed to Northern Alps in 1970, due to the opening of various stations on the line; despite this, the KiHa 8000 series cars were still used on those services.
+The Takayama service was renamed to Kita Alps in 1970, due to the opening of various stations on the line; despite this, the KiHa 8000 series cars were still used on those services.

 However, by 1989, more advanced diesel multiple units were being developed by various manufacturers, and the obsolescence of the KiHa 8000 series cars were starting to show.
-All operations of the Northern Alps service were transferred to newer KiHa 8500 series diesel railcars by 1991, and the last few KiHa 8000 series cars were retired that same year.
+All operations of the Kita Alps service were transferred to newer KiHa 8500 series diesel railcars by 1991, and the last few KiHa 8000 series cars were withdrawn that same year.

-No KiHa 8000 series cars survive today; all twelve cars were scrapped between 1985 and 1991.
+No KiHa 8000 series cars have been preserved; all twelve cars were scrapped between 1985 and 1991.